Our 2022 Artists

 (para)site: a discharge of cultural sewage is zack’s first solo project. (para)site is a site-specific performance art action and accompanying exhibition responding to the Thames and Deptford Foreshore. (para)site is a continuation of Zach's research into the intersections of class, disability and ecology.

 ‘(para)site’ is a continuation of zack’s research into the intersections of class, disability and ecology.
-The work deploys humour, psychogeography and action-based art and responds to their memories of growing up in a working-class community along the industrialised Thames in South Essex, and their experiences as a medicalised, societally infantilised disabled & neurodivergent queer person.View More
+The work deploys humour, psychogeography and action-based art and responds to their memories of growing up in a working-class community along the industrialised Thames in South Essex, and their experiences as a medicalised, societally infantilised disabled & neurodivergent queer person.Please be aware that this work contains, explores or…View More

 More from our artistic programme